Tiles-uncc/Private-Projects/README.md

 * An AI that uses three different kinds of classification models to classify handwritten digits given in the MNIST dataset.
 * An AI that utilizes neural networking for regression and classification algorithms
 * An AI that uses four linear regression algorithms to predict the house prices of Boston homes.
+* A recreation of Pacman
+* A platformer game prototype

 For a brief description of each of the projects and to guide you, the reader, through the projects, read through the README.